 In this episode, we discuss the history of sonic logos and how massive brands have embraced the use of sound as part of their branding and marketing strategies.
 We discover how sound effects, voice, and music can have a profound effect on your audience – and in turn, your marketing campaign’s success.
 Using examples from brands like McDonald’s, Rice Krispies, MGM, and Wheaties we learn how to forge brand affinity, boost customer recall, and increase company revenue and market share with sound.
 Walter Werzowa shares how he created the iconic sound logo for Intel and why melody plays a critical role in a sonic logo’s success.
-And we explore how a sonic logo can help cement the bond between your brand and your customers, and how to commission an agency to create your sonic logo.
+And we explore how a sonic logo can help cement the bond between your brand and your customers, and how to commission an agency to create yours.

 “Great sound design can lift a commercial or brand video from ‘Me too!’ to ‘WOW!’.”Julian Treasure

 This week on the Sound Business Podcast: The truth about sonic logos

 - The history and evolution of using sonic logos for branding and marketing

 - The power of embracing music, voice, and sound effects in your marketing campaigns

 - How sonic logos help brands forge brand affinity, boost consumer recall, and increase sales